 Form 38911: Report of Temporary Total Disability (TTD)/ Temporary Partial Disability (TPD) Termination

 Worker’s compensation insurance adjusters and lawyers commonly refer to this document as a “Form 38911.”
 If you get this document in the mail or via e-mail, and you disagree with the termination of benefits (most likely because you feel you aren’t really at MMI despite what the doctor says), you have just 7 days to request an Independent Medical Examination (IME) that you will not have to pay for.
 Injured workers are not automatically entitled to a IME.
-Hewins Law Firm can help injured Indiana workers determine whether or not to request an IME.
+Salmon & Hewins can help injured Indiana workers determine whether or not to request an IME.

 This Is A Good Time To Evaluate Whether Settlement Is Appropriate